Galen B. Jackman: Military career

 Following his command at the Ranger Training Brigade, Jackman served as the Director of Combined Arms and Tactics at the United States Army Infantry School at Fort Benning, as well as the Deputy J3 for Training and Readiness, United States Pacific Command (USPACOM), Hawaii.
 He was then assigned as Chief of Staff, 10th Mountain Division (Light Infantry), Fort Drum, New York, during which he participated as part of NATO's "Follow-on Force" in Operation Joint Forge, Bosnia-Herzegovina.
 Shortly thereafter he was made Assistant Division Commander for Support for the 10th Mountain Division.

-Jackman served as Director of Operations, United States Southern Command (USSOUTHCOM) from 2001–2003, concentrating mostly on anti-drug and anti-terrorism endeavours.
+Jackman served as Director of Operations, United States Southern Command (USSOUTHCOM) from 2001 to 2003, concentrating mostly on anti-drug and anti-terrorism endeavours.
 He took command of the MDW in mid-2003 and subsequently the JFHQ-NCR in late 2004 at its official inception.
 While in this dual command capacity, Jackman organized the proceedings and security for the dedication of the World War II Memorial on the National Mall and its accompanying WWII reunion, organized former President Ronald Reagan's state funeral, served as the official escort to the former President's wife, former First Lady Nancy Reagan, and served as commander of the Joint Task Force-Armed Forces Inaugural Committee for President George W. Bush's 2005 Presidential Inauguration.
 Jackman was assigned as the Army's Chief of Legislative Liaison on July 21, 2005.
 He retired from that position, and the U.S. Army after 35 years of service, in July 2008.

 Personal life

 In 1982 Jackman married Cathy (née Dowd), herself the daughter of a retired Army officer.
-Cathy Jackman is originally from Fayetteville, North Carolina and is a 1970 graduate of Terry Sanford High School.
+Cathy Jackman is originally from Fayetteville, North Carolina, and is a 1970 graduate of Terry Sanford High School.
 The Jackmans have two sons, David and Patrick.
 David Jackman is a graduate of Guilford College in Greensboro, North Carolina.

 Qualifications and decorations

 Education and training

-Jackman graduated from the University of Nebraska at Lincoln in 1973 with a Bachelor of Arts degree in History.
+Jackman graduated from the University of Nebraska–Lincoln in 1973 with a Bachelor of Arts degree in history.
 After entering the U.S. Army in June, he completed the three-month Infantry Officer Basic Course, United States Army Infantry School, Fort Benning, Georgia, towards the end of 1973.
 He later completed the six-month Infantry Officer Advanced Course, also at the United States Army Infantry School, in 1978.
-In 1983, Jackman graduated after attending the US Army Command and General Staff College at Fort Leavenworth, Kansas after nearly a year of study.
+In 1983, Jackman graduated after attending the US Army Command and General Staff College at Fort Leavenworth, Kansas, after nearly a year of study.
 That same year, he earned a Masters of Science degree in Acquisition/Procurement and Contract Management from the Florida Institute of Technology.
 Finally, Jackman attended the Industrial College of the Armed Forces, (Ft.
 Lesley J. McNair in SW Washington, D.C.), completing his year-long studies in 1992.